-This proposed rule would revise regulations to delay implementation of the Electronic Monitoring (EM) Program for the West Coast Groundfish Trawl Rationalization Program.
-This action would delay implementation of the EM Program to January 1, 2022.
-NMFS is proposing this change to provide additional time for industry and prospective service providers to prepare for implementation, as it is expected to strengthen Council and industry support for the EM program and may increase participation when it is implemented in 2022.
+This final rule delays implementation of the Electronic Monitoring (EM) Program for the West Coast Groundfish Trawl Rationalization Program to January 1, 2022.
+NMFS is making this change to provide additional time for industry and prospective service providers to prepare for implementation, to strengthen Pacific Fishery Management Council (Council) and industry support for the EM program, and to increase participation when it is implemented in 2022.

-This proposed rule is accessible via the internet at the Office of the Federal Register website at https://www.federalregister.gov.
+The proposed rule and this final rule are accessible via the internet at the Office of the Federal Register website at https://www.federalregister.gov.
 Background information and documents are available at the NMFS West Coast Region website at: http://www.westcoast.fisheries.noaa.gov/fisheries/groundfish/index.html and at the Pacific Fishery Management Council's website at http://www.pcouncil.org/groundfish/fishery-management-plan/groundfish-amendments-in-development/.

 Start Further Info

 Melissa Hooper, Permits and Monitoring Branch Chief, phone: 206-526-4357, or email: firstname.lastname@example.org.